CDTDigital/CDT-ADPQ-0117/README.md

 ## Technical Approach

 Stanfield Systems applies a Disciplined Agile life cycle for product delivery (See http://www.disciplinedagiledelivery.com/process/).
 Disciplined Agile is process decision framework for delivering projects of varying sizes within an enterprise environment.
 Disciplined Agile recognizes that a product release is part of a larger product life cycle that operates within an operational enterprise.
-Consequently, in addition to the Construction phase at the core of all agile methodologies, Disciplined Agile includes a short Inception phase to envision and plan the product release and a short Transition phase to deploy and release the product into operations.
+The Construction phase, in which the team collaboratively develops the solution, is at the core of all agile methodologies.
+In addition, Disciplined Agile includes a short Inception phase to envision and plan the product release and a short Transition phase to deploy and release the product into operations.

 During the Inception phase, Stanfield Systems defines how Disciplined Agile will be implemented for a specific project or product release.
 The Inception phase decisions for the CDT-ADPQ-0117 prototype were significantly influenced by the short delivery cycle and the delivery target of a prototype rather than an operational product.
 This phase achieves the following goals: